In Tribute To Barbara Bush, Add These Great 20th Century Novels To Your Literary Bucket List

 Former First Lady Barbara Bush was one of only two women who was both the wife of a president and the mother of a president.
 While this was a notable achievement, the late first lady was also celebrated for her work with the Barbara Bush Foundation for Family Literacy.
 Not content to rest on her laurels, Mrs. Bush dedicated her life to teaching others to read.
 In celebration of her many contributions to our nation, we proudly present a small selection of outstanding novels from the 20th century that you might consider for your literary bucket list.

-Our daily lives have become so cluttered with cell phones, computers, reality television and other distractions that it has become difficult to find a moment’s peace.
+Our daily lives have become so cluttered with cell phones, computers, reality television, and other distractions that it has become difficult to find a moment’s peace.
 There is no better way than to shut out the demands of the world around us than to curl up with a good book and take a journey into a world created from the imagination of the author.
-With that goal in mind, and in memory of Barbara Bush, here are ten great 20th century novels to begin your next journey into the wonderful world of reading.
+With that goal in mind, and in memory of Barbara Bush, here are 10 great 20th century novels to begin your next journey into the wonderful world of reading.

 Fahrenheit 451 by Ray Bradbury – First published in 1953